ElliotCN/papers/journal.md

 #methodology

-we used a TOF-AWs to measure the aerosol content of the air
+we used a TOF-AWs to measure the aerosol content of the air.

+# instrumentation
+concentration was measured using a 'chicken' sandwhich